Hydra-Chain/hydragon-nodee/h_docs/polybft_setup.md

 docker exec -it <container name or ID; check it with docker ps> /bin/bash
 ```

-Check your private and public secrets data with the following command:
+Check your public data with the following command:

 ```
-./hydra secrets output --data-dir ./node --insecure
+./hydra secrets output-public --data-dir ./node --insecure
 ```

 You need the following value: